 Some fibromyalgia patients give up romantic aspirations for fear of further injury and pain.
 Yet being intimate with your partner is still possible.
 With fibromyalgia pain and tender points, you need to work with your partner to find the most comfortable position during sexual intercourse.
 For instance, if you have fibromyalgia with low back pain, you may find that having your partner on top or lying on his or her side is most comfortable for you.
 Or, if you're a woman who has fibromyalgia and hip pain, you might use a pillow to stabilize your body during sexual intercourse.

 Just because you've "always had sex this way," does not mean that's the only way.
 You need to be patient, take it slowly, and find the best sexual positions that allow you to be intimate without causing further pain.
 Keep in mind, there is not just one right way to be intimate with your partner.

 Can Soaking in a Warm Bath Before Sex Help my Fibromyalgia Pain?

-Moist heat, including soaking in a warm bath, can help ease fibromyalgia pain and may allow you to enjoy sexual intercourse -- or any exercise -- without added pain.
+Moist heat, including soaking in a warm bath, can help ease fibromyalgia pain and may allow you to enjoy sex -- or any exercise -- without added pain.
 Heat increases blood flow to the site and decreases stiffness, a key symptom of fibromyalgia.
 Regular moist heat applications or warm baths may help temporarily to alleviate muscle pain or tender point pain, reduce muscle spasms, and decrease inflammation.

 When using moist heat, make sure it is not too warm or you can burn your skin.
-You might soak in a warm bath for at least 15 minutes before sexual intercourse or other physical activity to get the full benefit.
+You might soak in a warm bath for at least 15 minutes before sex or other physical activity to get the full benefit.
 You may also soak in a warm bath after sexual intercourse or other physical activity.
 Other popular types of moist heat include a warm shower (sit on a chair, if needed), warm whirlpool or hot tub, heated swimming pool, and a moist heating pad.